Tax 2042 2042C Pro 2044 – it’s that time again

 Then basically, of course, you have to think about the deadlines.
-Now, if it’s a paper declaration, which it will be if it’s your first declaration, it’s the 17th May, midnight.
+Now, if it’s a paper declaration, which it will be if it’s your first declaration, it’s been extended due to the Coron Virus to 14th June midnight.
 Believe me, midnight is important!
 I have seen 20 years ago when I first came here and we were rushing around doing our tax declarations, people at the tax offices up to midnight to put it in the post box at the tax office because they were so late.
 Remember if you send it via post, make sure you have proof of sending ie registered post or ‘lettre suivi’.

-Of course, if you do online like a lot of people are now, you can do this up until the 21st May for the departments from 01 to 19, so the 06, where I am, the deadline is the 21st.
-For the departments 20 to 49, it’s the 28th May, and of course, the lucky people, departments 50 to 976, you have until the 4th June to get your online declaration done.
+Of course, if you do online like a lot of people are now, you can do this up until the 4th June for the departments from 01 to 19.
+For the departments 20 to 49, it’s the 11th June and of course, the lucky people, departments 50 to 976, you have until the 12th June to get your online declaration done.

 2042 C PRO – NON SALARIED